GaelGirodon/markdown-to-document/README.md

-An extension is a JavaScript file using ECMAScript modules format with up to three exported functions corresponding to available hooks, taking an object in parameter, doing some modifications on it and returning it.
+An extension is a JavaScript file using ECMAScript modules format with up to three exported functions corresponding to available hooks, taking an object in parameter, doing some modifications on it, and returning it.

 ```js
 export function hookName({ arg1, arg2, ... }) {